The creamiest Greek semolina custard wrapped in flaky, buttery, crisp phyllo!

 Ingredients

-- 1-pound phyllo pastry, thawed and at room temperature wrapped in plastic packaging
+- 1 pound (454g) phyllo pastry, thawed and at room temperature

 - 2 whole eggs